Outofanser/Outofanser.github.io/_posts/2025-06-08-missile-evader.markdown

 to be at which will then generate the proper lift.
 I did attempt to force a limited angle of attack so that the missile is a little bit limited on how much it can maneuver, but normally this would be set based on the aerodynamic properties so you don't stall.

-Finally it goes to the PID controller to generate a vector control which ranges from 0 to 1 in magnitude.
+It then goes to the PID controller to generate a vector control which ranges from 0 to 1 in magnitude.
 This then tells the GenerateControlTorque how much torque to apply.

 We apply the aerodynamic forces (lift and drag), and then the torque commanded.
 Then we're done!